 Through responsible, sustainable design – socially, culturally, ecologically, and economically – we create environments that work for everyone.

-We would like to acknowledge the Lək̓ʷəŋən (Songhees), Xwsepsum (Esquimalt), and WSÁNEĆ (Saanich) Nations on whose unceded territory we live, learn, work, and play.
+We would like to acknowledge the lək̓ʷəŋən peoples represented by the Songhees and Xwsepsum (Esquimalt) Nations, and WSÁNEĆ (Saanich) peoples represented by the Tsartlip, Pauquachin, Tsawout, Tseycum and Malahat Nations, on whose unceded territory we live, learn, work, and play.
 We are grateful to those who continue to share their knowledge with us, and are committed to actively listening, learning, and decolonizing.
-Hay’sxw’qa Si’em.